Elmoustafi-22/e-likita-backend/README.md

     ```
     MONGODB_URI=your_mongodb_connection_string
     PORT=5000
+    GOOGLE_API_KEY=your_google_ai_api_key
     ```

-    Replace `your_mongodb_connection_string` with the connection string for your MongoDB database.
+    Replace the values with your specific MongoDB connection string and Google AI API key.

 ### Running the Application